 Employees and staff on mobile work are covered by the statutory accident insurance when working from home.
 There is no fully equipped home office with PC and telephone connection necessary.
 However, the tasks and work performed from home must be directly related to the insured job at the university.
 Hence, the accident insurance covers the full scope of activities directly linked to the job as if performed at the university.
-The insurance coverage does not include any activities away from your mobile work area or outside your home office and it does not include any activities relating to your personal, private life (e.g. ways to go to the toilet and to eat in the kitchen, such as interruptions to go shopping, sport activities, etc.).
+The insurance coverage does not include any activities away from your mobile work area and it does not include any activities relating to your personal, private life (e.g. ways to go to the toilet and to eat in the kitchen, such as interruptions to go shopping, sport activities, etc.).
 For additional information (in German only), please go to Unfallkasse Hessen (Hessian accident insurance company under public law).

 Follow this link (in German, page in English coming soon) to learn how you can handle recruitments currently under way and/or in planning, including job interviews, as things stand now.